yang-su2000/yang-su2000/README.md

 Hi there!
 I am currently working on **LLMs alignment & agent systems** at [Qwen Team](https://qwenlm.github.io/).
 Some topics I currently focus on
-- structured outputs & complex instruction following
+- rl agent alignment, tool-calling and self-play algorithms
-- personalization & user preference learning
+- personalization, memory and consciousness
-- rl agent alignment & tool calling
+- structured outputs and complex instruction following

 I am happy to chat and discuss potential collaborations, feel free to reach out by